lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

     }
 ```

 You can check the rest of the changes directly in the source code.
-What we will wget (for Arial font with a size of 20) is this:
+The following picture shows what you will get for an Arial font with a size of 20:

 ![Text rendered improved](text_rendered_improved.png)

-As you can see the quality of the rendered text has been increased a lot, you can play with different fonts and sizes and check it by your own.
+As you can see the quality of the rendered text has been improved a lot, you can play with different fonts and sizes and check it by your own.
 There’s still plenty of room for improvement (like supporting multiline texts, effects, etc.), but this will be left as an exercise for the reader.

 You may also notice that we are still able to apply scaling to the text (we pass a model view matrix in the shader).
 This may not be needed now for text but it may be useful for other HUD elements.